akka/akka/akka-contrib/docs/reliable-proxy.rst

   messages, ``B`` in the above illustration.
 * *retryAfter* is the timeout for receiving ACK messages from the remote end-point; once it fires, all outstanding message sends will be retried.
+* *reconnectAfter* is an optional interval between reconnection attempts after the target is terminated.
+* *maxReconnects* is an optional maximum number of attempts to reconnect to the target.